7. Medical Exam

 Note: Women applicants must also have a pelvic examination and a Pap test, if they are age 22 or older.

-All candidates must be medically and physically qualified on the “UNRESTRICTED LINE” level for entry.
+All applicants must be medically and physically qualified on the “UNRESTRICTED LINE” level for entry.

 Disqualifying defects are: